Microsoft-Azure-Projects/Azure-AI-Powered-FAQ-Chatbot-simple-RAG-solution/README.md

 5. Answer is refined with **Azure OpenAI (GPT-35/4)** into natural language
 6. Bot replies back to the user

+  **This is a classic RAG pipeline: retrieval → generation → display**

    flowchart LR

     A[faq.csv (Knowledge Base)] --> B[Azure Cognitive Search (FAQ Index)]